frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 operation.
 Cleaving separates cluster sub-parts (similar sequences) that do not co-occur.

-For example, a cluster with two-subparts A and B:
+For example, a cluster with two sub-parts A and B:

   | s1 | s2 | s3 | s4 | s5 | s6
 --|----|----|----|----|----|---